witnet/documentation/docs/overview/software.md

 relaying data requests from Ethereum into Witnet and then communicating the results back to the originating contracts.

-The bridge is actually three different pieces of software:
+The bridge is composed of three different pieces of software:

 - The `UsingWitnet` Solidity contract that Ethereum developers can extend (`contract MyContract is UsingWitnet { ... }`).